KolmogorovLab/Severus/README.md

 # Severus

 Severus is a somatic structural variation (SV) caller for long reads (both PacBio and ONT).
-It is designed for matching tumor/normal analysis, supports multiple tumor samples and produces accurate and complete somatic and germline calls.
-Severus is taking advantage of long-read phasing and uses the breakpoint graph framework to model complex chromosomal rearrangemnets.
+It is designed for matching tumor/normal analysis, supports multiple tumor samples, and produces accurate and complete somatic and germline calls.
+Severus takes advantage of long-read phasing and uses the breakpoint graph framework to model complex chromosomal rearrangements.

 <p align="center">
   <img src="docs/severus_first.png" alt="Severus overview"/>